zaigie/stream-infer/README.md

 ### Dispatcher

-Dispatcher is the central service for playing and inferring, used to cache inference frames, distribute inference frames, and collect inference time and result data.
+Dispatcher is a central service for playing and reasoning, used to cache inference frames, distribute inference frames, and collect inference time and result data.

-Dispatcher provides functions for adding/getting frames and position.
+Dispatcher provides functions for adding/getting frames and times.
+Stream Infer has a built-in [DevelopDispatcher](https://github.com/zaigie/stream_infer/blob/main/stream_infer/dispatcher/develop.py) for manually storing and retrieving inference results.

-You don't need to worry about other aspects, but to enable you to retrieve results and conveniently print or store them elsewhere, you should pay attention to the `collect()` function, implemented as follows:
+You don't need to worry about the others, but to allow you to get the results and conveniently print or store them elsewhere, you should pay attention to the `collect()` function.
+Its source code implementation is as follows:

 ```python
 def collect(self, position: int, algo_name: str, result):